gmc-code/PC-microbit-micropython/docs/microbit_definitions/functions_2.rst

 .. admonition:: Exercise

     #.
 Here is a code message.
 "EWWL SL LZW KSXWZGMKW.
 TJAFY LZW HSUCSYW.
 OSLUZ QGMJ TSUC."
 The shifter value has been lost.
 Can you try out all shifter values to read the message?
+Can you find the value of the shifter and use it to decode this second message: "LZW KLGJE AK UGEAFY."